teleport-access-graph Chart Reference | Teleport

 the Kubernetes documentation for more details.

-Setting this is required, as Teleport Access Graph always operates via TLS-protected connections.
+Setting this is required, as Access Graph always operates via TLS-protected connections.

 clusterHostCAs